FAQ's

 When can I return to normal activities?

 Most patients return to normal activities the next day.
-Many patients feel relief the next day but the entire process of creating a new blood supply for the affected area is 6 weeks to 3 months.
+You will be asked to avoid any stressful activity involving the heel for four weeks after the procedure.
+“Stressful activity” may include running or jogging, doing heavy housework, yard work, or participating in sports.
+Many patients feel relief the next day but the entire process of creating a new blood supply for the affected area is six weeks to three months.
 It is important to continue your stretching exercises during this critical period.
+New studies show that healing can continue up to one year after the procedure.

 ESWT delivers the same positive outcomes as surgery with a minimal risk of infection and a much faster recovery rate.